Should I invest my money or save it?

-If you have a lump sum or cash spare every month but are not sure what to do with it, then you’re likely to have considered a savings account or investments.
+If you have a lump sum of cash spare every month but are not sure what to do with it, then you’re likely to have considered a savings account or investments.
 But which one is right for you?

 Savings might seem safer, but the interest rate could be very low.
 Plus when inflation is high this erodes the value of your deposits.

 Investments might promise greater returns, but what about the risk involved with stock market investing?
-Here we outline the differences between saving and investing to help you make the best decision for you about how to save for your future.
+Here we outline the differences between saving and investing to help you make the best decision about how to save for your future.

 What is saving?